interacto/angular-session/experiment.md

 The class `DataService` already provides a method `setNewRandomColor` to set its `color` attribute with a new random value.

 **Question 1** Implement this feature without considering undo/redo.
-Commit your code to keep the changes in this history with the message `1 q1` (do not forget to add new files to git, if you created new files).
+Commit locally your code to keep the changes in this history with the message `1 q1` (do not forget to add new files to git, if you created new files).

 - Note for those who have to use the Web/Angular API: a mouse event has an attribute `detail` that refers to the number of clicks.
 - Note for those who have to use Interacto: `clicksBinder(nb)` refers to an N-click interaction.

 **Question 2** Adapt your code to be able to undo/redo color changes.
-Commit your code to keep the changes in this history with the message `1 q2` (do not forget to add new files to git, if you created new files).
+Commit locally your code to keep the changes in this history with the message `1 q2` (do not forget to add new files to git, if you created new files).

 <br/>